carpentries-incubator/lesson-parallel-python/episodes/extra-asyncio.md

 # Introduction to Asyncio
 Asyncio stands for "asynchronous IO" and, as you might have guessed, has little to do with either asynchronous work or doing IO.
 In general, the adjective asynchronous describes objects or events not coordinated in time.
 In fact, the `asyncio` system is more like a set of gears carefully tuned to run a multitude of tasks *as if* a lot of OS threads were running.
 In the end, they are all powered by the same crank.
 The gears in `asyncio` are called **coroutines** and its teeth move other coroutines wherever you find the `await` keyword.

 The main application for `asyncio` is hosting back-ends for web services, where a lot of tasks may be waiting for each other while the server remains responsive to new events.
 In that regard, `asyncio` is a little bit outside the domain of computational science.
-Nevertheless, you may encounter Asyncio code in the wild, and you *can* do parallelism with Asyncio if you want higher-level abstraction without `dask` or a similar alternative.
+Nevertheless, you may encounter Asyncio code in the wild, and you *can* do parallelism with Asyncio if you want higher-level abstraction without `dask` or similar alternatives.

 Many modern programming languages do have features very similar to `asyncio`.

 ## Run-time
-The distinctive point of `asyncio` is a formalism for carrying out work that is different from usual function.
+The distinctive point of `asyncio` is a formalism for carrying out work that is different from usual functions.
 We need to look deeper into functions to appreciate the distinction.

 ### Call stacks
 A function call is best understood in terms of a stack-based system.
 When calling a function, you give it its arguments and temporarily forget what you were doing.
 Or, rather, you push on a stack and forget whatever you were doing.
 Then, you start working with the given arguments on a clean sheet (called a stack frame) until you obtain the function result.
-You remember only this result when you return to the stack and recall what you originally needed it for.
+When you return to the stack, you remember only this result and recall what you originally needed it for.
 In this manner, every function call pushes a frame onto the stack and every return statement has us popping back to the previous frame.

 [![](https://mermaid.ink/img/pako:eNp1kL1Ow0AQhF9luSYgHApEdUUogpCoKRCSm8U3JpbtXXM_NlGUd-dMYgqkdKvb-Wb25mAqdTDWBHwlSIWnhj8996UQcRWbkSNoy10HPz-dpvVmc_ucJK9VLG01dY72mmjowAHEEiZ46mFp2nGkJlB9_X3zOBssWLZYn8wsvSMUFHd_YNY_3N9dinubLScOv8TgMTaawhm9GPFCTmUVqRWdCpqwGkGCMYeFQVsIfaBWj6uZF81f1nm30BCXk3TpxeFfM6YwPXzPjctFHmZJafJ1PUpj8-jYt6Up5Zh1nKK-7qUyNvqEwqTBZZ9z6cbW3AUcfwB5sYta?type=png)](https://mermaid.live/edit#pako:eNp1kL1Ow0AQhF9luSYgHApEdUUogpCoKRCSm8U3JpbtXXM_NlGUd-dMYgqkdKvb-Wb25mAqdTDWBHwlSIWnhj8996UQcRWbkSNoy10HPz-dpvVmc_ucJK9VLG01dY72mmjowAHEEiZ46mFp2nGkJlB9_X3zOBssWLZYn8wsvSMUFHd_YNY_3N9dinubLScOv8TgMTaawhm9GPFCTmUVqRWdCpqwGkGCMYeFQVsIfaBWj6uZF81f1nm30BCXk3TpxeFfM6YwPXzPjctFHmZJafJ1PUpj8-jYt6Up5Zh1nKK-7qUyNvqEwqTBZZ9z6cbW3AUcfwB5sYta)